Season 1898/99

 On Saturday 5 November, Queen's Park were at home to Paisley side Abercorn.
 Queen's had the upper hand throughout on a wet and stormy afternoon.
 The Spiders were not at full strength, with the following week's Glasgow Cup Final in mind, but eased to a 4-0 victory.
 The goals came from Bob McColl (2), Tom Bowie and David Wilson.
 Abercorn lost their goalkeeper to injury early in the second half, with Queen's two ahead at the time.

 The Glasgow Cup Final, the second biggest club match in the country after the Scottish Cup Final, took place at Third Lanark's Cathkin Park on Saturday 12 November 1898.
 Despite admission charges having been doubled, there was an attendance of 16,000.
 Queen's Park went into the match without David Wilson who was suffering from a throat complaint.
 Queen's, playing with the wind, had the better of a goalless first half and should have been a couple of goals ahead at the interval.
 The closest they came was when Bob McColl hit the bar.
 Early in the second half, Bob Hamilton missed a great chance to put Rangers ahead.
 The Spiders soon regained the initiative and took the lead in 65 minutes amidst what the Glasgow Herald described as "... such a scene of enthusiasm as probably never was witnessed before on Cathkin Park."
 Rangers' goalkeeper Matt Dickie parried a Willie Stewart shot and Nicol Smith, in attempting to stop Stewart scoring from the rebound, put the ball in his own net.
 Both sides then went close but the game ended in a deserved, if totally unexpected, 1-0 win for Queen's Park.
 The Spiders' side that won the Glasgow Cup for the third time was - Kenny Anderson; John Gillespie and David Stewart; James Irons, Alex Christie and James Templeton; Willie Stewart, Tom Bowie, Bob McColl, Dyke Berry and Robert Lambie.
-The cup was presented to Queen's Park that evening in the Alexandra Hotel in Bath Street.
+The cup was presented to Queen's Park that evening at tea in the Alexandra Hotel in Bath Street.

 Queen's Park returned to Merchiston Park in Bainsford for the second time of the season on Saturday 19 November.
 On this occasion, their opponents were Falkirk Amateurs.
 A crowd of 1,000 saw Queen's go into a 10-0 lead before Falkirk Amateurs pulled two goals back in the last ten minutes.
 The scorers for the Spiders were Bob McColl (4), Tom Bowie (3), Willie Stewart (2) and David Wilson.
 Callander and Gillespie replied for the home side.